whitews/ReFlow/docs/source/site-nav.rst

 Project Category - Subject Group
 ================================

 Subject groups are simply a way to group subjects.
 There are no rules governing what the subject group represents and the subject group name can be any text string.
-However, duplicate subject group names are not allowed.
+However, duplicate subject group names are not allowed within a project.

 :doc:`tutorials/add-subject-group`